Skip to content

 • In total, Uganda has 10 national parks and 12 wildlife reserves.
 These protected areas cover diverse ecosystems ranging from savannas and tropical rainforests to mountain ranges and wetlands, providing critical habitats for a wide array of flora and fauna, including some of the world’s most endangered species.

-• The National Parks include: Bwindi Impenetrable National Park, Queen Elizabeth National Park, Murchison Falls National Park, Kibale National Park, Lake Mburo National Park, Rwenzori Mountains National Park, Kidepo Valley National Park, Mgahinga Gorilla National Park, Semuliki National Park and Mount Elgon National Park
+• The National Parks include: Bwindi Impenetrable National Park, Queen Elizabeth National Park, Murchison Falls National Park, Kibale National Park, Lake Mburo National Park, Rwenzori Mountains National Park, Kidepo Valley National Park, Mgahinga Gorilla National Park, Semuliki National Park, and Mount Elgon National Park

-• The Wildlife Reserves include Ajai Wildlife Reserve, Bokora Corridor Wildlife Reserve, Bugungu Wildlife Reserve, Kabwoya Wildlife Reserve, Kalinzu Forest Reserve, Karuma Wildlife Reserve, Katonga Wildlife Reserve, Kigezi Wildlife Reserve, Kyambura Wildlife Reserve, Matheniko Wildlife Reserve, Pian Upe Wildlife Reserve and the Toro-Semliki Wildlife Reserve.
+• The Wildlife Reserves include Ajai Wildlife Reserve, Bokora Corridor Wildlife Reserve, Bugungu Wildlife Reserve, Kabwoya Wildlife Reserve, Kalinzu Forest Reserve, Karuma Wildlife Reserve, Katonga Wildlife Reserve, Kigezi Wildlife Reserve, Kyambura Wildlife Reserve, Matheniko Wildlife Reserve, Pian Upe Wildlife Reserve, and the Toro-Semliki Wildlife Reserve.

 10. What types of safaris are available in Uganda?